 - Some reported that this to be in 6.8% of the patients.

-Often there is not a single reason for weight regain after a RYGBP, restriction of the gastric pouch (<35mls volume), narrowing of the stoma (<1.5 or 2cm diameter) may need an additional malabsorptive component as well.
+Often there is not a single reason for weight regain after a RYGBP, restriction of the gastric pouch (to <35mls volume), narrowing of the stoma (to <1.5 or 2cm diameter) and may be an additional malabsorptive component is needed as well.